bris-sys-sec/labs/Labs/README.md

 -	Pages 1-2 must contain the reflective section for the first lab.
 -	Pages 3-4 must contain the reflective section for the second lab.
 -	Your candidate numbers must be included on at least pages 1 and 3.
-- You must use the provided [template](https://github.com/bris-sys-sec/labs/tree/master/Labs/0_template).
+- You must use the provided [template](https://github.com/bris-sys-sec/labs/tree/master/Labs/template).

 The reason for these rules is so that I can print all reflections, easily sort them into “lab 1” and “lab 2” piles and then mark them efficiently together with my TAs while trying my hardest to make the assignment and marking scale the same for everyone, be able to cross-check marks for consistency at the end and still get everything marked (I hope) within 3 weeks.
 Each reflection will be marked out of 100 according to the M-scale (i.e. 70/100 is already “excellent”).
 Minor violations of the page limit rule will result in a penalty of 0.5 marks.
-You will receive written feedback on your reflections, uploaded as a text file to SAFE.
+You will receive written feedback on your reflections, **somewhere TBC**.

 ## Technical sections
 There is no strict limit for these but don’t go overboard.
 I suggest an upper limit of 4 pages per lab.
 Anything over 8 pages (including images, references) is probably excessive for most of the labs.
 Do not take any screenshots of terminals: instead, copy and paste the text and format it in a monospace font.
-You will receive a mark out of 100 for each technical section and feedback in a text file uploaded to SAFE.
+You will receive a mark out of 100 for each technical section and feedback **somewhere TBC**.

 ## Work distribution
 All group members are responsible for all the submitted work.
-Only one member of each group needs to submit to SAFE.
+Only one member of each group needs to submit to **somewhere TBC**.
 You may not assign individual sections to different group members, but all group members are responsible for all sections.
 **There will be no grade adjustment based on how you internally distributed the work**.